juhoinkinen/Annif-wiki/Backend:-Maui.md

     apt install tomcat8

 The Maui and MauiService versions developed at the National Library of Finland also support a [Voikko](https://voikko.puimula.org/)-based Finnish language "stemmer" (actually a lemmatizer) called `FinnishStemmer`, which relies on the `libvoikko` native library.
-It can be installed from a Ubuntu package:
+It can be installed from Ubuntu packages:

-    apt install libvoikko1
+    apt install libvoikko1 voikko-fi

 ### Installing Maui and MauiService